rvhuang/heuristic-suite/README.md

 ### Overview

 **Heuristic Suite** is an experimental implementation of A* algorithm in generic programming.
 The project is aimed to define a unified engine from abstract perspective for various scenarios that can use A* algorithm to solve the puzzle.
+The implementation takes advantages of built-in .Net Framework comparison mechanism such as [IComparer(T)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) and [IEqualityComparer(T)](https://msdn.microsoft.com/en-us/library/ms132151.aspx) to create great compatibility with .Net development.

-### Quick Start
+### Basic Guide

 Following information will be required to utilize the engine: